 However, the promotion did not like the decision to deny the settlement.
 UFC issued a statement afterwards to express their dissatisfaction with the decision.

 “We obviously disagree with this ruling and believe it disregards the expertise of counsel from both sides.
-As well as that of an accomplished and expert mediator — all of whom have decades of experience in antitrust case law.”
+As well as that of an accomplished and expert mediator [all of whom have decades of experience in antitrust case law.]”
 The UFC said in its statement.
-“It prevents the athletes from receiving what they have argued is in their best interest and unwinds an extensively negotiated settlement that in the plaintiffs’ counsel’s own words, ‘would far surpass the typical antitrust class action settlement’ and ‘is an excellent result for the Settlement Classes by all traditional measures.'”
+“It prevents the athletes from receiving what they have argued is in their best interest.
+And, it unwinds an extensively negotiated settlement that in the plaintiffs’ counsel’s own words, ‘would far surpass the typical antitrust class action settlement’ and ‘is an excellent result for the Settlement Classes by all traditional measures.'”

 “Additionally, by taking the unusual step of denying the settlement at this preliminary approval stage, the Judge is also denying the athletes their right to be heard during this pivotal moment in the case.
-As we have said throughout this process, we believe strongly in the merits of our cases and are evaluating all our options — including, without limitation, an appeal —.
-And have initiated discussions with plaintiffs’ counsel, who have expressed a willingness to engage in separate settlement discussions for the Le and Johnson cases.
+As we have said throughout this process, we believe strongly in the merits of our cases.
+We are evaluating all our options — including, without limitation, an appeal.
+We have initiated discussions with plaintiffs’ counsel, who have expressed a willingness to engage in separate settlement discussions for the Le and Johnson cases.

 Although the Judge believes his decision is in the plaintiff’s best interest, the fighters’ attorneys argue this may not be true.
 They claim the settlement will financially relieve athletes who desperately need the money.
 However, sending the case to trial could result in a loss for them, and the fighters may end up with nothing.